Jung Kyung-ho: Relationship

+Jung was in a relationship with singer and actress Choi Soo-young of Girls' Generation from 2012 to 2026.

 Business

 In April 2008, he and actor Yoo Ha-jun became business partners and launched the internet shopping mall Double Bill, which sold vintage and trendy clothes for men.

 Military service

-Jung enlisted on November 30, 2010, to serve his mandatory military service as an active-duty soldier with the 306th draft.
+Jung enlisted on November 30, 2010, to serve his mandatory military service in the Korean military as an active-duty soldier with the 306th draft.
 He was later transferred to the military band in Yongin, then discharged on September 4, 2012, with a commendation from the Army Chief of Staff.